VTT Centre for Nuclear Safety

 - Coupled thermal, hydro-, mechanical and chemical (THMC) measurements of clay barriers, including erosion potential and transport properties

 - Designing, building, maintaining, dismantling and analysis of customised experiments

 - Controlled atmosphere boxes with oxic or anoxic conditions (gloveboxes)

-- THMC devices including heater, cooler, data acquisition systems, hydration system, sensors
+- THMC devices including heater, cooler and data acquisition systems, hydration systems, sensors

 - Diffusion cells, squeezing cells, hydraulic presses

 - Small-angle X-ray scattering (SAXS)

 - Nuclear magnetic resonance spectroscopy (NMR)

 - Inductively coupled plasma spectrometry (HR-ICP-MS, ICP-OES)

 Our modelling tools include: